mukitul/Adore-Android-App-/README.md

 # Adore Android-App
 Android Application Project.
 This project is for Android Application Development of 2nd year 2nd semester.
-This app is a health care app for pregnent mother and new born child.
+This app is a health care app for pregnant mother and new born child.

 # Tools Used
 1) Android Studio